PidikitiKeerthi/Banking-Application/README.md

 # Banking Application
-A simple program in java where you can see your bank account details, at the same time deposit and withdraw money.
+A program in java where you can see your bank account details, at the same time deposit and withdraw money.